Interstate 26: Tennessee

 The exit numbers in Tennessee were formerly numbered backward—increasing from east (physically south) to west (physically north)—because this highway was formerly signed north–south as US 23 (and I-181).
 Although this is consistent with the south-to-north numbering conventions, this exit numbering was changed on all 284 signs along I-26 to be consistent with the rest of the east-to-west-numbered highway in March 2007.
 The remaining I-181 signs north of I-81 were also replaced with I-26 signs at that time.

-For its entire length in Tennessee, I-26 shares the route with US 23.
+For its entire length in Tennessee, I-26 shares a concurrency with US 23.
 The route is named the James H. Quillen Parkway, after Jimmy Quillen, a past member of the US House of Representatives for Tennessee.

 In Tennessee, US 23 runs south from the Virginia state line for 1 mi to Kingsport.
 I-26 begins at the junction of US 23 with US 11W (which is locally named Stone Drive) northwest of the city.
 After about 1000 yd, I-26 crosses the South Fork Holston River before swinging around to a generally southeast path through Sullivan County.
 It reaches its major interchange with I-81 at exit 8A, southwest of Colonial Heights.

 Shortly after entering Washington County, it reaches the northwest part of Johnson City and also serves as a local transit route as it makes its way around the north and eastern parts of the city.
 It begins to travel through more obviously mountainous terrain before turning to travel in a south direction.
 Entering Carter County briefly, it passes exit 27 before entering the Cherokee National Forest and Unicoi County.
 From this point, it passes through part of the Blue Ridge Mountains, first the Unaka Range and, later, as it passes Erwin, between exits 34 and 40, the Bald Mountains.
 It meets the Nolichucky River just after milemarker 38 and travels along its southeast bank before crossing it immediately before exit 40.

 The remainder of I-26 in Tennessee passes through a sparsely populated area, at elevations of above 1800 ft, before reaching the North Carolina state line.